Yugo-nostalgia: Yugoslav reunification

-Yugoslav reunification refers to an idea of reunification of some or all of the former republics.
-Despite a grassroots appeal across the former territory, its proponents are resigned to the notion that such a state is not likely to come into fruition since the successor regimes have firmly cemented their commitment to an independent existence, having established their institutions and chosen their respective directions.
+Yugoslav reunification, the idea of reunifying some or all of the former republics, has grassroots appeal across the former territory.
+However, its proponents are resigned to the notion that such a state is not likely to come into fruition since the successor regimes have firmly cemented their commitment to an independent existence, having established their institutions and chosen their respective directions.